Uclusion/uclusion-blog/_posts/2021-09-27-what-is-uclusion.md

 ---
 layout: post
-title:  "What Is Uclusion"
+title:  "What Is Product Generation?"
 author: david
 categories: [ agile, startup ]
 image: assets/images/Uclusion_Logo_FullColor_Lg.svg
 featured: true
 ---
-There are many blogs these days explaining why a distributed team or remote work requires you have fewer meetings.
-Uclusion was built with a different point of view.
-Years of working remotely taught us that there was a better way to work whether you are in the office or not.
-We believe meetings are fundamentally flawed for most development team communication, and we created Uclusion to provide an alternative.
+Product generation includes all activities required to build a product.
+The daily routine of a software developer typically includes much more than just coding.
+Even including code reviews and reading and updating tickets still ignores much of the work a developer does.

+When my co-founder, Ben, and I started looking at tools available to developers a strange pattern emerged.
+There are developer specific tools for coding, code reviews, bug tracking and reporting like Kanban boards.
+For the rest of what a developer does there are only generic tools like email, chat and meetings.

+In fact we stumbled for a long time even on the terminology for what a developer does.
+We needed a term for the larger picture of a software developer's work activities and so coined "product generation".
+Therefore, the missing category of software designed for developers are "product gen tools".

 ## An Asynchronous Flow
-The alternative daily flow that Uclusion allows is like this:
+The daily flow that Uclusion allows for product generation is like this:
-1. Get stories approved before you start them and help approve other's stories.
+1. Create questions, suggestions, todos and unassigned jobs and build towards assigned jobs.
-2. Pause stories that are blocked or require input and help others with their paused.
+2. Pause jobs that are blocked or require input and help others with their paused.
-3. Get feedback on stories and give feedback on other's stories.
+3. Get feedback on jobs and give feedback on other's jobs.
+4. Work from an inbox that tracks all of 1 - 3.
-4. Maintain a status display that shows exactly where you are on all your stories.
+5. See a status display that shows exactly where you are on all the above.
-5. Propose project level suggestions and decisions and respond to other's proposals.

-All of these activities are what needs to happen **daily** in order to keep an agile project on track and [avoid writing unused code]({{site.baseurl}}/agile/2021/09/13/goldilocks-methodology.html).
+All of these activities are what needs to happen **daily** in order to stay agile and [avoid writing unused code]({{site.baseurl}}/agile/2021/09/13/goldilocks-methodology.html).
 Even the [Scrum guide](https://scrumguides.org/scrum-guide.html) is clear on this point:
 >The Daily Scrum is not the only time Developers are allowed to adjust their plan.
 They often meet throughout the day for more detailed discussions about adapting or re-planning the rest of the Sprint’s work.